dlt-hub/dlt/docs/website/docs/walkthroughs/create-a-pipeline.md

 # Create a pipeline

 Follow the steps below to create a [pipeline](./glossary.md/#pipeline) from the Twitter API to Google BigQuery from scratch.
-The same steps can repeated for any source of your choice.
+The same steps can be repeated for any source and destination of your choice--use `dlt init <source> <destination>` and then build the pipeline for that API instead.

 Please make sure you have [installed `dlt`](./installation.mdx) before getting started here.